 I often get frantic emails from my macro dieting coaching clients that they are frustrated because they seemingly gained two pounds overnight.

 I quickly assure them that drastic weight fluctuation like this is due to water retention rather than fat tissue gain.

-First off, if we look at the situation logically, it takes roughly 3500 extra calories beyond one’s TDEE (total daily energy expenditure) to equal a pound of stored fat.
-Therefore, to gain two pounds of fat overnight, one must eat and additional 7000 calories beyond their TDEE.
+First off, if we look at the situation logically, it takes roughly 3500 extra calories beyond one’s TDEE (total daily energy expenditure) to create a pound of stored fat.
+Therefore, to gain two pounds of fat overnight, one must eat an additional 7000 calories beyond their TDEE.

 This is a lot of food!
 And, is almost impossible for most people to even attempt to do.
 It’s even difficult to eat enough extra calories to gain just one pound overnight!

 So what’s happening and what causes weight fluctuations of 1 to even 3 pounds overnight or even over a couple of days?

 The main culprit is water retention and there’s a multitude of things that can cause this.
 One pound equals just 15.34 fluid ounces of water or 450 ml.
-So, if you have simply 1 liter of extra water in your system, that’s more than two pounds of extra weight.
+So, if you have simply 1 liter of extra water in your system, that’s more than two pounds of extra water weight.

 Common Causes of Water Weight & Water Retention